Andriy Shevchenko (politician)

-Andriy Vitaliyovych Shevchenko (Андрій Віталійович Шевченко; born 10 June 1976) was the Ambassador of Ukraine to Canada since September 2015 till August 2021.
+Andriy Vitaliyovych Shevchenko (Андрій Віталійович Шевченко; born 10 June 1976) was the Ambassador of Ukraine to Canada from September 2015 until August 2021.
 He is also a prominent Ukrainian journalist and civil activist and a former member of the Verkhovna Rada, the Ukrainian parliament.

 Early life and education

 Shevchenko was born in the town of Hvizdets, near Kolomyia, in Ukraine (at that time - the Ukrainian SSR of the Soviet Union), and spent his youth in Fastiv, near Kyiv.
 In 1999, he received his master's degree from the Institute of Journalism at Kyiv University; he also studied political science and economics at Kyiv-Mohyla Academy.

 Journalism

 Shevchenko has worked as a multi-media journalist since 1994 for the 1+1 TV Channel, Novyi Kanal, Radio Voice of America and others.

 Under the administration of President Kuchma, Shevchenko was one of the leaders of the journalists' movement against censorship.
 In 2002 he left Novyi Kanal under political pressure.
 Later in 2002 he established Kyiv Independent Media Union and was elected its first chairman.

 In 2003, Shevchenko introduced his idea of creating the Channel of Honest News (Канал чесних новин).
 The 5th Channel, a 24-hours-day news channel, was the only network not controlled by the government.
 It eventually played a key role during the Orange Revolution of 2004.
 Shevchenko was the editor-in-chief of the channel and a news presenter.

 In 2005, after the Orange Revolution, Shevchenko was appointed vice-president of the National Television Company of Ukraine, but left his position in six months after the government refused to transform the state broadcaster into a public broadcasting system.
 He is now president of the Center for Public Media, an NGO promoting public broadcasting in Ukraine.

 In 2005 Shevchenko received The Press Freedom Award from Reporters Without Borders (Austria, 2005).
 He also received a number of Ukrainian journalistic awards, including The Best News Presenter, The Best News Program, The Best Documentary ('Teletriumph', 2005).